sendgrid/docs/content/docs/for-developers/custom-slug.md

 ##### H5
 ###### H6

-Alternatively, for H1 and H2, an underline-ish style like:
+Alternatively, for H1 and H2, an underline-ish style like

 Alt-H1
 ======